trabbel/AntSimulator/README.md

 # Known Issue
    - [X] Cumulative metric is not strictly increasing.
 [19 July 2021]
    - [ ] The automatic script does not work.
 [19 July 2021]
-   		- [X] A quick fix for now: add dump function to print out the csv file and redirect `stdout` to a new buffer file for python to read.
+   		- [X] A quick fix for now: add `dump` function to print out the csv file and redirect `stdout` to a new buffer file for python to read.
 It is inefficient but it works as a quick fix for now.
-To use that feature (or test), please change dump argument to 1.
+To use that feature (or test), please change `dump` argument to `1`.
+[26 July 2021]